Dana Energy: Geophysical services

 The company is equipped with a data processing center.
 In 2012, this department was awarded the contract for Bibihakimeh project, which was the largest mountainous 3D seismic assignment in Iran.
 This project was located in south west of Iran, covering 1627 km2 and 106,222 shot points were recorded in this project.

 In 2016, this division signed an agreement with France's CGG Services SA to cooperate in defining, execution and implementation of onshore seismic data acquisition and processing projects in Iran.

 Dana Energy's Geophysical Services international activities started in Pakistan where two 3D seismic data acquisitions in Ratana and Sadiqabad and a 2D seismic data acquisition in Hisal were carried out.

 Well stimulation vessel

 Dana Energy owns a stimulation vessel that is able to apply the three commonly used well stimulation techniques.
 The techniques includes acid injection, solvents solution, nitrogen lifting and hydraulic fracturing.
 The ship has storage capacity for 90,000 gallons of acid and 18,500 gallons of chemical additives; and a water maker with a capacity of 25 metric tons.

-Energy trading

-Since 2013, Dana Energy started trading petroleum products in the region, i.e. MENA, East Africa and South Eat Asia.
-Products include: Fuel Oil, Gasoil, Gasoline, Naphtha, and LPG.
-This segment has started the initial developments in renewable energy projects.